Atari VCS/2600 - Artwork for unreleased/prototype games and hardware

 The first artwork/promotional material that appeared listed the title as JAMES BOND 007 and depicted the same artwork (picture #1) shown on the movie poster for Live and Let Die (picture #2).

-Later ads - complete with a screenshot, a box, and even fake reviews and catalog entries (pictures #3 and #4) have it as JAMES BOND 007 As Seen In Octopussy.
-The title was reworked as JAMES BOND AGENT 007 and first appeared in a press release from Parker Brothers (picture #5 and #6), and later in a catalog with a picture similar to that of the Octopussy version.
+Later ads - complete with a screenshot, a box, and even fake reviews and catalog entries (pictures #3 and #4) - have it as JAMES BOND 007 As Seen In Octopussy.
+The title was reworked as JAMES BOND AGENT 007 and first appeared in a press release from Parker Brothers and later in a catalog with a picture similar to that of the Octopussy version (picture #5 and #6).
 The 2 existing screens depict the film’s famous train fight scene.
-Historian Leonard Herman states that this was shown at a CES show.
+Leonard Herman claims this version was shown at a CES show.

 The released version is based on 3 different movies - Diamonds Are Forever, Moonraker, and The Spy Who Loved Me - though all these "missions" are basically the same game.